lifan0127/ai-research-assistant/README.md

 The following are known limitations based on user feedback.

 - Currently Aria can query your Zotero library through the Zotero search API.
 The ability to query the Zotero SQLite database for document count and other metrics will be delivered in a future release.
-- Aria has no awareness of your Zotero application state (selected item, current tab, highlighted text) and therefore cannot answer the related questions.
-This capability will be added over time.
+- Aria has limited awareness of your Zotero application state (selected item, current tab, highlighted text).
+However, you can use the drag-n-drop and the autocompeltion features to provide such context within your message.

 ## Troubleshooting